 - Carousels and “drip” ads: a series of ads that target the same customer several times with different ads, hopefully increasing their interest in your product, service or business; the series ends with the lead ad linking to a contact form

-Video Ads are super popular on social media, not only are they available on every major platform they’re largely preferred over other creative.
+Video Ads are super popular on social media.
+Not only are they available on every major platform, they’re largely preferred over other creative ad types.
 Video ads are visually captivating and work well at grabbing and holding audience attention.
 Facebook users watch close to 3 billion hours of video per day – and many of those videos are, or are sandwiched between ads.
 Much like with image ads, video ads start from a basic “video + text” format and branch out from there according to the platform and your objective.

 Getting your video specs right on social media is key to maximising your video views, reach and engagement metrics.
 If you want to run a carousel of video ads, you can only go square.
 Instagram, Snapchat and Facebook Stories are mostly vertical, and this option is great for claiming the most “real estate” on someone’s mobile screen.

 Advertising experts recommend keeping your video ad to a single powerful message.
 Often the way that users interact with a platform (ie touching or swiping) will also affect the interesting things you’re able to do with a video ad on each platform.

 It’s usually always best to think like a silent film director.
 That’s because 63% of LinkedIn (mobile-viewed) videos and 85% Facebook videos are watched with sound off.
 Video ads will also autoplay in silence when more than 50% of the ad is on the audience’s screen (when a user has autoplay enabled) on any social media platform.